Enterprise Products Partners (EPD) Ascends While Market Falls: Some Facts to Note

-Shares of the provider of midstream energy services have depreciated by 2.07% over the course of the past month, underperforming the Oils-Energy sector's gain of 3.38% and the S&P 500's loss of 1.66%.
+The the stock of provider of midstream energy services has fallen by 1.22% in the past month, lagging the Oils-Energy sector's gain of 2.78% and overreaching the S&P 500's loss of 2.57%.

-Analysts and investors alike will be keeping a close eye on the performance of Enterprise Products Partners in its upcoming earnings disclosure.
-The company's upcoming EPS is projected at $0.64, signifying steadiness compared to the same quarter of the previous year.
-Alongside, our most recent consensus estimate is anticipating revenue of $13.44 billion, indicating an 8.04% upward movement from the same quarter last year.
+Market participants will be closely following the financial results of Enterprise Products Partners in its upcoming release.
+The company is forecasted to report an EPS of $0.64, showcasing no movement from the corresponding quarter of the prior year.
+Meanwhile, our latest consensus estimate is calling for revenue of $13.44 billion, up 8.04% from the prior-year quarter.

-For the full year, the Zacks Consensus Estimates are projecting earnings of $2.63 per share and revenue of $54.74 billion, which would represent changes of +3.95% and +10.1%, respectively, from the prior year.
+For the annual period, the Zacks Consensus Estimates anticipate earnings of $2.63 per share and a revenue of $54.74 billion, signifying shifts of +3.95% and +10.1%, respectively, from the last year.

-It is also important to note the recent changes to analyst estimates for Enterprise Products Partners.
-These latest adjustments often mirror the shifting dynamics of short-term business patterns.
-Consequently, upward revisions in estimates express analysts' positivity towards the company's business operations and its ability to generate profits.
+Additionally, investors should keep an eye on any recent revisions to analyst forecasts for Enterprise Products Partners.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+Hence, positive alterations in estimates signify analyst optimism regarding the company's business and profitability.

 The Zacks Rank system, spanning from #1 (Strong Buy) to #5 (Strong Sell), boasts an impressive track record of outperformance, audited externally, with #1 ranked stocks yielding an average annual return of +25% since 1988.
-Over the past month, there's been a 0.01% fall in the Zacks Consensus EPS estimate.
-Enterprise Products Partners presently features a Zacks Rank of #3 (Hold).
+Over the last 30 days, the Zacks Consensus EPS estimate has moved 0.01% lower.
+Enterprise Products Partners currently has a Zacks Rank of #3 (Hold).

-Investors should also note Enterprise Products Partners's current valuation metrics, including its Forward P/E ratio of 10.8.
-Its industry sports an average Forward P/E of 12.29, so one might conclude that Enterprise Products Partners is trading at a discount comparatively.
+With respect to valuation, Enterprise Products Partners is currently being traded at a Forward P/E ratio of 10.82.
+This denotes a discount relative to the industry's average Forward P/E of 12.47.

 The Oil and Gas - Production Pipeline - MLB industry is part of the Oils-Energy sector.
-This industry currently has a Zacks Industry Rank of 174, which puts it in the bottom 31% of all 250+ industries.
+This group has a Zacks Industry Rank of 172, putting it in the bottom 32% of all 250+ industries.

 The Zacks Industry Rank assesses the vigor of our specific industry groups by computing the average Zacks Rank of the individual stocks incorporated in the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.